mayra-cyber/Lab-7-Creating-Local-Users-in-Windows/README.md

 Successfully created eight local user accounts using both GUI and PowerShell methods.

-Confirmed that local accounts are created at the system level and do not automatically generate individual profile folders until the user logs in for the first time.
+Confirmed that local accounts are created at the system level and that user profile directories are generated only upon first successful login.

 ---